ZACHARIAgs/John-Williams/README.md

 * **Indiana Jones:** Raiders, Temple of Doom, and Last Crusade.

 ## Disclaimer
 This project is for educational and personal use only.
 All rights to the music and film titles belong to their respective owners (Lucasfilm Ltd., Disney, etc.).
-Please support the artists by purchasing their music through official channels.
+Please support the artists by purchasing their music through official channels (or search internet archive or download-sountracks.com)

 ## Gallery
 <img width="1211" height="1173" alt="image" src="https://github.com/user-attachments/assets/f35a415b-6325-4414-a60b-32d432549cce" />